Home โ€บ Destinations โ€บ Europe โ€บ Switzerland

 • Myoko: Hibachi grill, seafood, tempura, sushi, green tea ice-cream

-Ski passes are much cheaper compared to counterpart resorts in the United States.
-And as a bonus, kids under 9 ski free.
+Ski passes are much cheaper compared to those at the counterpart resorts in the United States.
+And as a bonus, kids under nine ski free.
 Most hotels have a storeroom for skis, complete with heated shoe racks.
 One of Zermatt’s unique offerings is being able to ski from Switzerland to Cervinia, Italy.

-Walk, walk, walk.
-And then there is also the option to take the ebus or the cute etaxi.
+Walk, take the ebus or the cute etaxi.

 Leave a Reply